Exawind/nalu-wind/docs/source/verification/verification.rst

    +---------------+---------------------+---------------+---------------+-------+

-This test is added to Nalu's nightly test suite, testing that the convergence rate between the 1/32 and 1/64 element sizes is second order.
+This test is added to Nalu-Wind's nightly test suite, testing that the convergence rate between the 1/32 and 1/64 element sizes is second order.

 3D Hybrid 1x2x10 Duct: Specified Pressure Drop